 - Reasonable accommodations or auxiliary aids or services; or

 - Learned behavioral or adaptive neurological modifications.

-The College will provide reasonable accommodation(s), upon request, to students whose conditions meet the legal definition of a disability under the ADA and who are considered otherwise qualified.
+Upon request, the university will provide reasonable accommodation(s) to students whose conditions meet the legal definition of a disability under the ADA and are otherwise qualified.